 Fees and other remuneration to the Board of Directors, including the Chairman, are set by a general meeting.
-At the AGM on May 18, 2021, it was resolved that the Board's fees (on an annual basis), totaling a maximum of SEK 870,000 excluding social security contributions, would be paid and distributed as follows: SEK 360,000 to the Chairman and SEK 170,000 to each of the other Board members.
-Furthermore, it was resolved that supplementary remuneration of SEK 30,500 per month would be paid to Peter Wolpert in order to compensate for the additional work that Peter Wolpert will perform in the Company in the capacity of executive Chairman of the Board.
+At the AGM on May 16, 2022, it was resolved that the Board's fees (on an annual basis), totaling a maximum of SEK 870,000 excluding social security contributions, would be paid and distributed as follows: SEK 360,000 to the Chairman and SEK 170,000 to each of the other Board members.